 This council, composed of senior loss prevention executives from diverse retail sectors, meets to discuss common problems confronting the retail industry and to share new ideas on product and program results.
 Participation by invitation only.

 This group of more than 1,000 loss prevention professionals includes federal, state and local law enforcement officers.
-The network meets each year at NRF’s LP conference and also holds regional meetings – including Organized Retail Crime Association gatherings – throughout the country.
+The network meets each year at PROTECT, NRF’s LP conference.
+The group hosts quarterly conference calls and members attend various Organized Retail Crime Association meetings across the country.

 Working group on Patent Troll - formed from General Counsels Forum; Policy Council; shop.org Board.